adhishbiju2000/Sales-Dashboard-2024-in-Excel/README.md

 5. Total Sales by Salesperson – To evaluate individual sales performance and identify top performers.

 ## Project Learning
-#### Data Cleaning & Processing:
+#### Data Cleaning & Processing
-Improved skills in data cleaning and organizing using Excel, ensuring data accuracy for analysis.
+- Improved skills in data cleaning and organizing using Excel, ensuring data accuracy for analysis.

 #### Excel Visualization